Chart Color Schemes

 Health performance in Lawson - Hazelbrook - Linden is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Lawson-Hazelbrook-Linden faces significant health challenges with common health conditions being somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is approximately 51% of the total population (~5,890 people), slightly lagging behind the average SA2 area's 54.4%.
+Lawson-Hazelbrook-Linden faces significant health challenges with common health conditions prevalent among both younger and older residents.
+Approximately 51% of its total population (~5,890 people) has private health cover, compared to the Greater Sydney average of 54.4%.

 Frequently Asked Questions - Health